apnorton/math/README.md

   -  NumberTheory.java
       - phi: Euler's totient
       - fib: Returns list of Fibonacci numbers
-  -  FieldElement.java (Interface)
-      - mul: returns another field element, corresponding to `this*that`
-      - add: returns another field element, corresponding to `this+that`
-      - sub: returns another field element, corresponding to `this-that`
-      - inverse: returns the inverse of this (nonzero) field element with respect to the "multiplication" operation
-      - isZero: true if this is the additive identity
-      - isOne: true if this is the multiplicative identity
   -  LinearAlgebra.java
       - Performs linear algebra over an arbitrary field
       - row reduction over a field